Snowflake-Labs/terraform-provider-snowflake/docs/resources/procedure.md

 - `arguments` (Block List) List of the arguments for the procedure (see [below for nested schema](#nestedblock--arguments))
 - `comment` (String) Specifies a comment for the procedure.
 - `execute_as` (String) Sets execute context - see caller's rights and owner's rights
+- `language` (String) Specifies the language of the stored procedure code.
 - `null_input_behavior` (String) Specifies the behavior of the procedure when called with null inputs.
 - `return_behavior` (String) Specifies the behavior of the function when returning results